MiSTer-devel/Arcade-Astrocade_MiSTer/README.txt

 --                  - Sound chip now matches documentation (and sounds better) -- V 1.4 18/10/2020 - WOW Speech added - Reggs
 -- V 1.5 24/10/2020 - Gorf Program 1 added as an option (includes speech) - Reggs
+-- V 1.6 16/02/2022 - Add Gorf audio option for cabinet or screens
 --
 ------------------------------------------------------------------------------------
 -- From FPGA implementation of the Bally Astrocade based on a project by MikeJ et al